-- 1. Click the following link: https://kepler-project.org/users/downloads and select the Linux install file. - 2.
+- 1. Click the following link: http://kepler-project.org/Wiki.jsp?page=Downloads and select the Linux install file. - 2.
 Save the install file to your computer - 3.
 Double-click the install file to open the install wizard.
 We recommend that you quit all programs before continuing with the installation. - 4.
 The Kepler installer displays a status bar as the installation progresses.
+If Kepler has previously been installed on the system, the installer will overwrite any existing cache files.